 If you are facing breath test refusal charges in the State of Florida, then you might be feeling uncertain of what to do next.
 You must reach out and speak to a skilled lawyer from The Law Place as soon as possible to have the best chance in your case.

 The Law Place has gathered over seventy-five years of experience in tackling driving under the influence of alcohol (DUI) charges and breath test refusal cases for clients throughout the State of Florida.
 We will fight to protect your legal rights and your driver’s license no matter what.
+Our expertise also extends to challenging the accuracy and reliability of breath and blood tests, which can be crucial in determining the outcome of your case.

 Our team of breath test refusal lawyers is well acquainted with the court system and the judges in town, and we will make sure that your case is built to the highest possible standard.
 We understand that you might have had a good reason to refuse a breathalyzer test, and we will fight to ensure that you are not unfairly charged.